Freight Shipping from Columbus to New Orleans

 How much does it cost to ship freight from Columbus to New Orleans?

-Full truckload (FTL) rates from Columbus, OH to New Orleans, LA currently range from $2,232-$2,751 for a standard dry van load over the 1,038-mile route.
+Full truckload (FTL) rates from Columbus, OH to New Orleans, LA currently range $2,232-$2,751 (roughly $2.15-$2.66 per mile over 1,038 miles).
 LTL shipments typically cost $771-$1,282 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Columbus to New Orleans?